 Modular and Evolvable for Multiple Destinations

 The new suit is designed with interchangeable parts that can be configured for spacewalks in microgravity or on a planetary surface.
 The same core system could be used for the International Space Station, the Gateway in lunar orbit, the Moon, or Mars.
-The suit could be upgraded for the differences in the Martian environment, including additional technology for life support functionality in the carbon dioxide-rich atmosphere and modified outer garments to keep crew warm in the Mars winter and prevent over heating in the summer season.
+The suit could be upgraded for the differences in the Martian environment, including additional technology for life support functionality in the carbon dioxide-rich atmosphere and modified outer garments to keep the crew warm in the Mars winter and prevent overheating in the summer season.

-A new feature on the improved suit design is the rear-entry hatch.
+A new feature of the improved suit design is the rear-entry hatch.
 Astronauts will be able to climb into a spacesuit from the back of the suit, which allows the shoulder elements of the hard upper torso to be closer together than the suits currently in use.
 The improved shoulder placement increases mobility and enables a better fit while also reducing the risk of shoulder injuries.

 The lower torso, which includes the pants and boots, will be modified from the current suit to accommodate mobility in partial gravity, because astronauts floating in space don’t need to use their legs or feet nearly as much as those walking or driving a rover on a planetary surface.